The History of San Diego’s Oldest Children’s Non-Profit: A Proud Legacy

 In the 1950s and with a new relocation to its current site in Kearny Mesa, the San Diego Center for Children was able to transform its mission to focus on children from 3 to 21 years of age, to become an accredited center for therapeutic, education and foster care and continues to serve San Diego’s most vulnerable children suffering from behavior and emotional health struggles.

-In 2012, the San Diego Center for Children held the annual Gala to celebrate its 125th Birthday Anniversary, its accomplishments and support from the community.
+On May 4, 2017, the San Diego Center for Children held its annual gala to celebrate its 130th birthday anniversary, its accomplishments and support from the community.
 It was a milestone event where hundreds of guests enjoyed an evening of entertainment and special memories.
-Held at the U.S. Grant in downtown San Diego, a special presentation on the Center’s history brought guests down “memory lane” and reminded the community of the extraordinary contribution made by our community’s founding families and civic leaders who stepped into their role as champions and guardians of San Diego’s vulnerable children.
+Held at the Marriott Marquis San Diego Marina, a special presentation on the Center’s history brought guests down “memory lane” and reminded the community of the extraordinary contribution made by our community’s founding families and civic leaders who stepped into their role as champions and guardians of San Diego’s vulnerable children.

 And the legacy continues today.